davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 });
 {% endhighlight %}

-Like before, we run into the problem of this not being a very generic solution to the problem.
-One could improve the implementation by iterating over all types within e.g. the assembly containing `CustomerId` and then finding all `ISingleton<T>` implementations which have a numeric representation:
+This again is not a very generic solution to the problem.
+One can improve the implementation by iterating over all types within e.g. the assembly containing `CustomerId` and then finding all `ISingleton<T>` implementations which have a numeric representation:

 {% highlight csharp %}
 var numericTypes = new HashSet<Type>